 See the cumulative impact report below from 2017-2022.

-Past partner communities include: Bradford, Brattleboro, Bennington, Barre, Burlington, Newport City, St. Albans, Rutland
+Past partner communities include: Bradford, Brattleboro, Bennington, Barre, Burlington, Lyndon, Montpelier, Newport City, St. Albans City, Rutland City, and Windsor.

 This program is made possible by the Arbor Day Foundation, the Vermont Urban & Community Forestry Program, and the Vermont Department of Health’s Climate & Health Program.